korovkin/linesd/README.md

        --batch_size_lines 60
 ```

-1. batches of data are accumulated in memory.
+batches of data are accumulated in memory before being uploaded.
-2. https://github.com/prometheus is used for monitoring.
+https://github.com/prometheus is used for monitoring health and perf of the running process.

 ## references